eddiebkheetmicrosoft/dataexplorer-docs/data-explorer/vnet-deploy-troubleshoot.md

 ### Check firewall rules

 If you force tunnel subnet outbound traffic to a firewall, make sure all dependencies FQDN (for example, *.blob.core.windows.net*) are allowed in the firewall configuration as described in [securing outbound traffic with firewall](vnet-deployment.md#securing-outbound-traffic-with-a-firewall).

+## Cluster Suspension Issues

+If the cluster fails to suspend, confirm that there aren't any locks on the networking resources in the customer's subscription.